htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- Fixed a bug that cause the *condor_master* to hang for up to two minutes when shutting down, if it was configured to be a personal condor.
+  :jira:`548`

 - Fixed a bug that prevented docker universe jobs from running on machines whose hostnames were longer than about 60 characters.
   :jira:`473`